oroinc/documentation/backend/automated-tests/functional.rst

 Testing Controllers
 ^^^^^^^^^^^^^^^^^^^

-Have a look at an example of a controller test from OroCRM:
+Have a look at an example of a controller test from an Oro application:

 .. code-block:: php
    :caption: src/OroCRM/Bundle/TaskBundle/Tests/Functional/Controller/TaskControllersTest.php